 - Small businesses or startups operate on small-term goals where they look for solutions that have lesser initial cost with maximum gains while being easy to use.
 So, for them, it makes sense to go for a cloud contact center solution with a subscription-based payment option i.e. pay for only what you use.

 - On the next level are the mid-sized organizations.
 For them, scalability and ease of use become an important parameter for making the decision.
-A call center solution that allows them to offer autonomy and accountability while ensuring great customer experience is the most suitable solution.
+Remote working solutions that allow them to offer autonomy and accountability while ensuring great customer experience is the most suitable solution.

 Agents are the building blocks of a contact center.
 Thus, it is imperative to consider the infrastructure available to them while working from home.
 Every agent will not have access to the same level of internet speed and bandwidth, not all agents might have a laptop available to them.
 As an organization, you need to be mindful of these differences.
-Based on the infrastructure available at the agents’ end, you can opt for a mobile call center solution (when smartphones are available) or manage your customer interactions over an IVR.
+Based on the infrastructure available at the Virtual Call Center Agents’ end, you can opt for a mobile call center solution (when smartphones are available) or manage your customer interactions over PSTN / WebRTC as per your vendor.
 Make the decision that is in the best interest of your business as well as the workforce.